Supply Chain Efficiency: Best Practices for Efficient and Effective Supply Chain Management

 4. Use real-time data for continuous improvement

-When you have access to the right data from an analytics reporting tool, you can make better-informed decisions and implement beneficial changes to your supply chain.
+When you have access to the right data from an analytics reporting tool, you can make better-informed decisions for supply chain planning.

 Inventory turnover rate, order accuracy, time to ship, warehouse capacity used, and average cost per unit for storage, fulfillment, and shipment are all critical metrics to track, as they provide insight into which areas of your supply chain are thriving and which require improvement.